Do you want to start a fintech company?

 Step 5: Define Your Product Vision

-And now, we create a fintech application.
+And now, we build a fintech application.

 This is where you dream big.